catseye/Samovar/doc/Samovar.md

     ===>

-The name of a scenario must begin with a letter or underscore, and can consist of letters, numbers, hyphens, and underscores.
+The name of a scenario must begin with a letter or underscore, and can consist of letters, numbers, hyphens, underscores, and apostrophes.

 The same rules apply to most other "words" appearing in a Samovar description.